Arriva: Bus and coach

-Arriva operates 5,900 buses in London, the north east, north west and south east of England, Yorkshire, the Midlands and Wales.
+Arriva operates 5,900 buses in London, the north east, north west and south east of England, Yorkshire, the Midlands, Wales and previously Scotland.

 Patient transport

 Arriva Transport Solutions provides non-emergency ambulance services, typically to convey disabled patients to and from hospital out-patient appointments.
-These services, formerly provided by ambulance services are now awarded by competitive tender.
+These services, formerly provided by ambulance services, are now awarded by competitive tender.
 The company has been running these services in Nottinghamshire, Leicestershire and Rutland since 2012.
 A report by the Care Quality Commission in 2014 said that patients were "often" arriving late for appointments, and taxi drivers with "poor attitudes" being used when other resources were unavailable.

-Following its successful bid over the rival North West ambulance service for non–emergency transport, in Greater Manchester Arriva admitted it had submitted incorrect performance figures which had earned it a £1.5 m bonus.
+Following its successful bid over the rival North West ambulance service for non–emergency transport, in Greater Manchester Arriva admitted it had submitted incorrect performance figures which had earned it a £1.5m bonus.
 Arriva had been the subject of many complaints about its service.
 Comparisons were drawn with misreporting in the UK Serco scandal and MPs said the Serious Fraud Office may need to be involved.

 Train

-Arriva has operated a number of rail franchises in the UK since privatisation in 1996 through its subsidiary, Arriva UK Trains.
+Arriva has operated a number of rail franchises in the UK since the privatisation of British Rail in 1996, through its subsidiary, Arriva UK Trains.
 It gained its first franchises in February 2000.
 Arriva UK Trains currently runs a number of train operating companies: